MicrosoftDocs/windows-powershell-docs/docset/winserver2022-ps/defender/Set-MpPreference.md

 ### -ThrottleForScheduledScanOnly

-A CPU usage limit can be applied to scheduled scans only, or to scheduled and custom scans.
-The default value applies a CPU usage limit to scheduled scans only.
+Specifies whether a CPU usage limit applies scheduled scans only.
+Valid values are:
-The acceptable values for this parameter are:

-- 1 (Default) - If you enable this setting, CPU throttling will apply only to scheduled scans.
+- $true: CPU throttling applies only to scheduled scans.
+This is the default value.
-- 0 - If you disable this setting, CPU throttling will apply to scheduled and custom scans.
+- $false: CPU throttling applies to scheduled and custom scans.

 ```yaml
 Type: Boolean